callado/basic-imgui-conan-cmake/README.md

 ## Building

 Make sure you have Conan and CMake installed before starting.
-Then, from the command-line:
+Clone the repository.
+Then, from the command-line at the project's root folder:

-1. create a build folder and `cd` into it:
+1. Create a build folder and `cd` into it:
 ```bash
   $ mkdir build && cd build
 ```